taichimaeda/spectec/spectec/test-lean4/TEST.md

   Labelidx : Type
 but is expected to have type
   List Labelidx : Type
-./././SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Labelidx.get!' l has type
+SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Labelidx.get!' l has type
   Labelidx
-./././SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Idx.get!' l has type
+SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Idx.get!' l has type
   Idx
-./././SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Nat.get!' l has type
+SpecTec.lean: error: invalid field 'get!', the environment does not contain 'Nat.get!' l has type
   Nat
-./././SpecTec.lean: error: application type mismatch Prod.mk instr' argument instr'
+SpecTec.lean: error: application type mismatch
+  Prod.mk instr'
+argument
+  instr'